aditya314/Widget/README.md

 # Widget
-A simple widget using NetBeans
+A simple widget using NetBeans which can open any of the four sites Facebook,Twitter, Amazon and YouTube.